codatio/codat-docs/docs/payables/guides/bill-pay/introduction.md

 ### Summary

-🎯 Our *bill pay demo app* showcases a simple AP automation workflow, built using standard endpoints of [Sync for Payables](/payables/overview).
+🎯 Our *bill pay demo app* showcases a simple AP automation workflow, built using standard endpoints of [Bill Pay](/payables/overview).
 It help you understand the core features of a bill payment solution and how you can build your own solutions to streamline and automate the Accounts Payable (AP).

 🛠️ The demo app is built using Next.js and React.
 You can use a hosted version or run the code locally.
 The code is stored in a [public GitHub repository](https://github.com/codatio/demo-bill-pay).
 [Hosted Link](/auth-flow/authorize-hosted-link) is used for the authorization flow.